sigedu-org/website/README.md

 To test your installation, just type: `docker --version` at the terminal/command prompt.
 A successful install will result in something that looks like: `Docker version 17.05.0-ce, build 89658be`.

 Once docker is up and running, you have two options.

+## Using Ruby

+This requires installing Ruby and various dependencies.
+If you are having trouble doing so, you may want to use the Docker-based solution above.

+1. Install bundler: `sudo gem install bundler`.
+Make sure you have Ruby and Bundler versions > 2.4.
+2. Check out this repository.
+3. Run the gems needed by this repository: `sudo bundle install`.
+   *Note*: This step might fail when installing the `nokogiri` gem.
+If this happens, run `bundle config build.nokogiri --use-system-libraries` and then run `bundle install` again.
+4. Start the jekyll server by running `bundle exec jekyll serve`.
+5. You can then see the website at http://localhost:4000.

 ### Run and Go